 - Human resources manager.

-If you are a veteran, opportunities in leadership could be awaiting you!
-Consider exploring an online degree in organizational leadership and how National University helps veterans reach their next challenge in this blog post.
+If you are a military veteran, opportunities in leadership could be awaiting you!
+Consider exploring an online degree in organizational leadership and how National University being a military-friendly college, helps veterans reach their next challenge.

 Advancing Your Education in Organizational Leadership